 As we navigate and respond to the COVID-19 pandemic, Midlands Technical College (MTC) protocols are developed to protect the safety and wellbeing of the MTC community, the public, and all MTC constituents.
 This, while continuing to achieve the College’s critical mission of education and workforce development.

-While the information contained in this Return to Campus Plan is designed to keep everyone as safe as possible, note that EACH OF US is responsible for helping ensure that our students and colleagues are protected by strictly adhering to these protocols.
+While the information contained in this COVID-19 Student Plan is designed to keep everyone as safe as possible, note that EACH OF US is responsible for helping ensure that our students and colleagues are protected by strictly adhering to these protocols.

 MTC’s plans are consistent with the Executive Orders of the Governor of South Carolina and the guidelines and recommendations of our public health authorities, the South Carolina Department of Health and Environmental Control (DHEC) and the Centers for Disease Control and Prevention (CDC).
 Timelines are driven by DHEC and CDC recommendations.